Undergraduate Selection Process

 Your GCSE and UCAT scores will be added together.
 There is no fixed threshold score when selecting for interview.

-If you have not taken GCSE or iGCSE or equivalents are considered separately and will have their UCAT scored.
-You will not be disadvantaged by only having their UCAT scored.
+If you have not taken GCSE, iGCSE or equivalents, you will have only your UCAT scored.
+Your application will not be disadvantaged if we only use your UCAT results.